Rethinking Continual Learning with Progressive Neural Collapse: Continual Learning with Progressive Neural Collapse

 \subsection{A Continual Learning Framework based on Progressive Neural Collapse}

 In what follows, we seek to incorporate the idea of progressive neural collapse (ProNC) into commonly used CL algorithm designs, where the model will be trained to push the learned class features towards the progressively expanded ETF for each task during CL.
 More specifically, we focus on the model training for tasks $t\geq 2$, whereas the first task learning follows a standard supervised learning procedure with widely used loss functions, e.g., cross-entropy loss $\mathcal{L}_{\text{ce}}$.
 For tasks $t\geq 2$, we first apply ProNC to generate a newly expanded ETF target $\mathbf{E}_t$ before learning task $t$.
 The loss function design for model training will include three different loss terms, i.e., a \textbf{supervised term}, an \textbf{alignment term}, and a \textbf{distillation term}.
-The first supervised term follows standard loss designs in CL and leverages the cross-entropy loss to facilitate intra-task classification, while we introduce the other two loss terms below in detail.
+The first supervised term follows the standard cross-entropy loss to facilitate intra-task classification, while we introduce the other two loss terms below in detail.